kivS/sublime-text-visual-changer/README.md

  ```

- * Profiles can then be changed using the command pallete(ctrl+shift+p) or using key bindings
+ * You can change between profiles using the command palette(ctrl+shift+p) or using key bindings

  ###### Setting key binding:
  ```json